 An investigation of the philosophical, ethical and cultural themes in Bob Dylan's lyrics.
 Philosophical ideas such as appearance versus reality, truth and knowledge, and good and evil will be explored through a comprehensive study of Dylan's music.
-Prerequisites: PL-100 PL-101 OR TH-110 TH-120.
+Prerequisites: PL-100 PL-101 OR TH-110 TH-120; Course Type(s): Values.